NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Bear Elite Hybrid edge support – side sleeping with vest

 I felt fully supported in any sleeping position.
-The mattress did a great job at maintaining both support and comfort.
+The mattress did a great job of maintaining both support and comfort.

 8.8